KTH/LiveInLApp/README.md

 3. Run the project
 The project can be seen in localhost:8080

+You will also need to create a local postgresSQL database to use the request form.
+You can find a SQL query for creating the specific event_data table replica under:
+\src\test\resources\sql_create_local_database

 ## What is implemented
 Functional Web interface using React, reactstrap and KTH-style css.